 This month, our Hooked on Books author/illustrator is Cinders McLeod!
 She has translated her passion for financial literacy into a series of books for children between the ages of 3 to 8, with the aim of getting them interested and “invested” from an early age.
+Read on to benefit from Cinder's advice on equipping families with knowledge, confidence and skills to manage their personal financial well-being.

 What is Hooked On Books?